mbrandt00/Git-Homework/thoughts.md

 ## Two new strategies
 1. Researching and growing on my own (note the markdown learning that just happened).
 2. Reading notes before lessons, and reviewing them the next day.

+# A *big* shoutout to John for helping me avoid comitting my whole user directory!